Information about tuition payments, refunds, tax incentives for education, and more.

 Renewal criteria for the Engineering Merit Scholarship is different from the campus scholarships and will be included in the scholarship offer letter.

-A limited number of $1,000 scholarships are available for students transferring to the College of Engineering and Applied Science.
+A limited number of $1,000 scholarships are available for students transferring to the College of Engineering and Applied Science and pursuing their first bachelor’s degree.
 Students must meet a minimum GPA of 3.600 and have satisfactorily completed 24 credit hours at their former institution immediately prior to their transfer to CU Boulder.
 Students who meet the criteria will automatically be considered for these one-year scholarships.
 Students can then subsequently apply for annual scholarships through our Merit Scholarship application for sophomores, juniors, and seniors (see below).

 Students who were not offered a four-year New Freshmen Merit Scholarship have an opportunity to earn a college annual merit scholarship after their freshman year.
 During the period between late October and March 1, freshman, sophomore, junior and 5th year seniorstudents with a cumulative CU Boulder grade point average of at least 3.000 are encouraged to apply for scholarships.
 The application link will be emailed to you each year at your colorado.edu email address.
 Most scholarships are funded by alumni and friends of the college, or by companies with an interest in students in a specific major.
 These scholarships usually range in value from $500 to $1,750 per year.
 Students are selected to receive these scholarships based upon the criteria established by the donor or in the spirit of the gift to the college.
 The scholarship application does not ensure an award, and the number of awards depends upon available funding.
 Students will be notified of the college scholarship award during the month of August.
 Students must reapply for scholarship consideration each following year.
 All scholarships are awarded on the basis of the applicant’s scholastic ability and academic achievement, unless otherwise indicated by the donor.
 Students must submit online scholarship applications by March 1 to be considered for awards in the next academic year.
 Students must be enrolled in an engineering curriculum and maintain a CU Boulder cumulative grade-point average of at least 3.000.